mazwat/mazwat.github.io/design-patterns-lm.md

 ```
 Then we create a class that extends the Decorator that can change the protected values in parent to eventually change the return values.

 Last part of the application.
-Here the instance of an item is created and modified.CLICK In this example you can see how the values changed after adding the decorator.
+Here the instance of an item is created and modified.
+In this example you can see how the values changed after adding the decorator.

 ```c#
 class  Program